TungNgHoang/UnitTestingJava/README.md

-# Unit Testing with Java
+# Unit Testing with Java: A Calculator Application

-This repository demonstrates unit testing in Java using JUnit.
-The project includes a simple calculator class and its corresponding unit tests.
+This repository demonstrates the use of **JUnit** for unit testing in Java through a simple calculator application.
+It includes the implementation of basic arithmetic operations and corresponding test cases to validate functionality.

+## Project Overview

+The purpose of this project is to:
+- Understand the basics of unit testing using JUnit.
+- Demonstrate how to write and execute test cases for Java applications.
+- Provide a foundation for building robust Java applications with test coverage.

+## Features
+- **Simple Calculator Class**: Implements basic arithmetic operations.
+- **JUnit Test Cases**: Ensures correctness of implemented methods.

+---

+## Prerequisites

+- **Java Development Kit (JDK)**: Version 8 or later.
+- **JUnit**: Version 5 (JUnit Jupiter).
+- A Java IDE (e.g., IntelliJ IDEA, Eclipse) or a text editor with build tools (e.g., Maven, Gradle).

+---

 ## Source Code

-### Main Class
+### Main Class: Calculator

-The main class, `Calculator`, provides basic arithmetic operations.
-Example:
+The `Calculator` class provides a simple implementation of an addition operation.
+More operations (e.g., subtraction, multiplication, division) can be added easily.

 ```java
 public class Calculator {
     public int add(int a, int b) {